Local min-max surfaces and strongly irreducible minimal Heegaard splittings: Local min-max theory

 where each $m_{3,i}$ is either $0$ or $1$.
-By Remark 3.27 in \cite{MSY}, $D$ is isotopic to the union of $\tilde{S}_i$ with finitely many small handles attached inside $\interior(N)$, where
+To begin this $\mu$-isotopy, we need to prepare the surface $D$.
+Note that by Remark \ref{aboutMSY}, $B^*$ is isotopic inside $\Omega_r$ to the union of $\tilde{S}_i$ and some small area spheres bounding balls in $\Omega_r$, where

-where $\delta>0$ is arbitrarily small so that
+where $\bar{\delta}>0$ is arbitrarily small so that

 is a diffeomorphism on its image supposed to be contained in $\Omega_{r/2}$, with $\nu$ the inward unit normal of $\Gamma_0$ (recall that $\Gamma_0 \subset \partial N$).
-The isotopy between $D$ and $\bigcup_i \tilde{S}_i$ plus the handles can be chosen to be a $\mu$-isotopy when $\delta$ is small enough (for that we can take advantage of the maps $P_t$).
-By "small handles", we mean that they are close to curves with endpoints in $\bigcup_i \tilde{S}_i$ in the Hausdorff distance, say.
-We attach these handles one by one to $\bigcup_i \tilde{S}_i$.
-When attaching these handles, we stop at the first one that makes one of the layers
+The surface $D$ is obtained from $B^*$ with some thin handles and caps attached.
+By "thin handles", we mean that they are close to curves with endpoints in $B^*$ in the Hausdorff distance, say.
+Note that we could prove that $B^*$ is $\mu$-isotopic to $\bigcup_i \tilde{S}_i$ plus some small area spheres for $\mu$ small by adapting the proof of \cite{MSY} but for simplicity here we will only need that it is isotopic to the union of $\bigcup_i\tilde{S}_i$ with small area spheres.
+Let $\varphi$ be that isotopy.